Cross-domain and Cross-dimension Learning for Image-to-Graph Transformers: Methodology

 To align graph-level features, we view the concatenated tokenized transformer output $T \in \mathbb{R}^{(\#o + \#r) \times d}$ as a sample's abstract graph representation where $\#o$ and $\#r$ are the numbers of object and relation tokens, respectively, and $d$ is the amount of the tokens' hidden channels.
-We train a domain classifier on this abstract graph representation using the cross-entropy loss: Both domain classifiers are preceded by a \ac{grl} \cite{ganin2015unsupervised} reversing the gradient such that the main network is learning to maximize the domain loss.
-This framework forces the network to learn domain invariant representations and thus, aligns source and target domain.
+We train a domain classifier on this abstract graph representation using the CE loss:

+Both domain classifiers are preceded by a \ac{grl} \cite{ganin2015unsupervised} reversing the gradient such that the main network is learning to maximize the domain loss.
+This framework forces the network to learn domain invariant representations and, thus, aligns the source and target domain.
 Furthermore, we apply a consistency regularization between both domain classifications to reduce the bias towards the source domain, as shown in \cite{chen2018domain}.
 This consistency regularization is expressed by an objective function minimizing the $L_2$-distance between the domain classifiers' predictions (i.e., the output of the classification functions $d_{\mathrm{img}}$ and $d_{\mathrm{graph}}$):

 where we take the average over the image-level patch classifications of a sample consisting of $|I|$ patches.